Shotgun assembly of labeled graphs: Acknowledgments

 \section{Acknowledgments}

 E.M.\ would like to acknowledge the support of the following grants: NSF grants DMS 1106999 and CCF 1320105, DOD ONR grant N00014-14-1-0823, and grant 328025 from the Simons Foundation.
 N.R.\ received support from ARC grant DP150101459 and thanks Aslan Tchamkerten for helpful discussions about DNA shotgun assembly.
-We thank James Lee for suggesting the terminology ``jigs" and a reviewer for pointers to the graph isomorphism problem literature.
+We thank James Lee for suggesting the terminology ``jigs", Chenchao Chen for helpful comments, and reviewers.